John of Tella: Death and legacy

 Ephrem would later emphasize these accusations when he abducted John to Antioch.
 This abduction occurred soon after the Great Church was destroyed by an earthquake in 526.
 Ephrem's plan was to rebuild the cathedral and hold a grand council there to excommunicate Severus and other non-Chalcedonians.
-This display of grandiosity aimed to legitimize his position as patriarch and Roman official, promising to erect a church for the faithful in contrast with John, who fled to live in the wilderness.
+This display of grandiosity aimed to legitimize his position as patriarch and Byzantine official, promising to erect a church for the faithful in contrast with John, who fled to live in the wilderness.
 To John, however, his church was not a physical one, but a spiritual one.

 Ephrem was generally focused on outward displays of grandeur by building churches and dismantling those he deemed heretical.
 His actions reinforced the notion that his church in Antioch was the legitimate one, not the "rogue" one to the east, which existed solely on imperial approval rather than the will of the people whom John had won through his example and charisma.
 John's churches did not need to be grand in earthly terms; it was his politeia of the Miaphysites that mattered.

-With the help of the Persians, the non-Chalcedonian imperial party captured John in the Sinjar mountains.
+With the help of the Persians, the Chalcedonian imperial party captured John in the Sinjar mountains in early February 537.
 He was taken to Antioch, where Ephrem and his cohorts mistreated John while he was imprisoned at the age of 55, deliberately humiliating him.
-John died on February 6, 538.
+John died a year later on February 6, 538.

 The glory that Antioch enjoyed under Ephrem was soon cut short after the death of John, when the Persians sacked Antioch and brought its treasures to Assyria, rebuilding a new "Antioch" near Ctesiphon.
 Elias and other non-Chalcedonians characterized these invasions as God's punishment for the wickedness of the empire and the Chalcedonians, drawing parallels to the Old Testament Assyrians who also attacked God's people, the Israelites, for their wickedness.
-The Persians were figuratively seen as God's "wrath," signifying a break in the covenant between God and the Chalcedonians; this, however, is not a literal description of the Persians, but rather a biblical allusion, not to the actual Assyrians whose identity and traditions survived in the Adiabene region at that time.
+The Persians were figuratively seen as God's "wrath", signifying a break in the covenant between God and the Chalcedonians; this, however, is not a literal description of the Persians, but rather a biblical allusion, not to the actual Assyrians whose identity and traditions survived in the Adiabene region at that time.

-Decades earlier, Severus had issued a homily explaining that this festival of renewal was not to be celebrated for the physical erection of a "visible church," but for the turning away of souls from ignorance to the light of Christ.
+Decades earlier, Severus had issued a homily explaining that this festival of renewal was not to be celebrated for the physical erection of a "visible church", but for the turning away of souls from ignorance to the light of Christ.
 Ephrem, who displayed actions contrary to Severus, broke this principle, which led to this church being destroyed during his reign.
 His church, maintained by military force and the subjugation of locals, also became a victim of violence.
-Meanwhile, John's politeia thrived, sanctioned by God against His enemies.
+Meanwhile, John's politeia is described to have thrived, sanctioned by God against His enemies.
 The grandiose gestures dissipated, while the Church flourished in the minds of the Miaphysites.

 Writings

-John of Tella was a prolific author, and his surviving works reflect his pastoral zeal and theological rigor.
+John of Tella wrote many works during his life in exile.
 Most of his writings consist of instructions and exhortations addressed to his clergy and followers during the height of imperial persecution.